henry2004y/Vlasiator.jl/docs/src/examples.md

 compare(filename1, filename2)
 ```

-There is an optional third argument to `compare` for setting the 2-norm difference tolerange, with default being 1e-4.
+There is an optional third argument to `compare` for setting the relative difference tolerance, with default being 1e-4.
+In practice relative difference works better for "large" numbers, and absolute difference works better for "small" numbers.